LeonardoL87/ChikungunyaDataset2013/README.md

 _________________________________________________________________________________________________________________________________________________________

-island_connections_caribbean.csv: Conection Matrix for the Islands.
-Here you can find the ID of each node and the conectivity weigth between them.
+island_connections_caribbean.csv: Connection Matrix for the Islands.
+Here you can find the ID of each node and the connectivity weight between them.

 _________________________________________________________________________________________________________________________________________________________

-locations_populations.csv: The information about spatial location of each node is described in this file.
-The data atributes are the next.
+locations_populations.csv: The information about the spatial location of each node is described in this file.
+The data attributes are the next.

             (*) location:	Country name